open-energy-transition/openmod-tracker/README.md

 Finally, our heuristic user classification approach can be applied to the updated user details by calling `pixi run classify-users`.

+### Code quality assessment

+We manage forks of all GitHub repositories within our own GitHub organisation in order to have the necessary permissions to undertake code quality assessments.

+#### Forking Repositories

+The `code_quality/fork_repos.py` script forks GitHub repositories to the specified organization and keeps existing forks in sync with their upstream repositories.
+An appropriate GitHub token for the organisation, with write access, must be provided at runtime.

+The script will:

+1. Read repository information from the CSV file (which must contain an `html_url` column with GitHub repository URLs)
+2. Check if each repository is already forked to the organization
+3. Fork repositories that haven't been forked yet
+4. Sync existing forks with their upstream repositories
+5. Log all operations to the specified log file

+#### Running code quality assessment

+The `code_quality/sonarcloud.py create` method will create SonarQube cloud platform projects for each of the forked repositories.
+The `code_quality/sonarcloud.py get-stats` method will access the code quality statistics for all existing SonarQube cloud platform projects.

 ### Our data processing approach

 We collect tools listed in the following inventories: